 To examine whether there is a difference between the effects of the studies that provided IPD and those that did not, we performed a conventional meta-analysis using data from the published reports of the papers.
 Regarding the IPD-MA, all analyses were conducted according to the intention-to-treat (ITT) principle.
 We used multiple imputation to handle incomplete outcome data at the post-intervention (missing-at-random assumption - 20 imputations).
 We conducted a sensitivity analysis using complete cases to test the robustness of our findings.
 To calculate the outcomes of task shared psychological interventions, we merged the IPD from all available studies using the one-stage IPD-MA with participants nested within trials while adjusting for baseline depression symptom severity30,31.
-We performed a mixed effect linear/ logistic regression (depending on whether the outcome was continuous or dichotomous) under the random effects model.
+Under the random effects model, we performed a mixed effect linear/ logistic regression (depending on whether the outcome was continuous or dichotomous) using the xtmixed/ meqrlogit functions in STATA, respectively..
 Symptom severity, response, and remission were the dependent variables, while the treatment group was the independent variable.
 The resulting outcome of the mixed effect linear/ logistic regression is a β coefficient, which shows how many standard deviations (SD) the dependent variable changes per each SD change in the independent variable.
 The higher the β value is, the greater the effect.
 To test the robustness of the findings of the one-stage IPD-MA, we replicated all outcomes using a two-stage IPD-MA in which the outcomes per each trial are calculated separately and then are pooled together using the random effects model16.
-We also calculated the Hedges’s g32 for continuous outcomes and the Number Needed to Treat (NNT)33 and Odds Ratios (OR) for binary outcomes to allow a better understanding of the current findings in comparison with previous literature.
-Finally, we converted the main β coefficient to Hedges g based on the procedures described by Lipsey and Mark (2002)34.
+We also calculated the Hedges’ g32 for continuous outcomes and the Number Needed to Treat (NNT)33 and Odds Ratios (OR) for binary outcomes to allow a better understanding of the current findings in comparison with previous literature.
+Finally, we converted the main β coefficient to Hedges’ g based on the procedures described by Lipsey and Mark (2002)34.

 We tested whether sociodemographic and clinical variables moderate intervention outcomes at the post-intervention.
 To examine potential moderators, we added the interaction term between each moderator variable and depression severity, response, and remission rates into the mixed-effects linear/ logistic regression model.
 Each potential moderator variable was added into separate bivariate models.
 To adjust for multiple testing, we performed the Bonferroni correction35, and the new p-value was 0.0026 (p=0.05/19 maximum number of moderator analyses = 0.0026).
 To examine study-level variables, we ran a series of subgroup analyses including type of psychological interventions, type of control condition, target group, type of outcome measure, depression diagnosis, income of country, and region.

 We measured heterogeneity across the included studies using the I2 statistic with values of 0% indicating no observed heterogeneity and values of 25%, 50%, and 75% indicating low, moderate, and high heterogeneity, respectively.
-Also, using the non-central chi-squared-based approach36, we calculated the 95% Confidence Intervals (CI) around I2 to give the full magnitude of heterogeneity.37 We tested publication bias by inspecting the funnel plot on primary outcome measures38.
-If asymmetry was observed, we tested whether the possibility of publication bias was significant by performing Egger’s test39 and adjusted the effect for possible publication bias using the Duval and Tweedie’s trim and fill procedure40.
+Using the non-central chi-squared-based approach36, we calculated the 95% Confidence Intervals (CI) around I2 to give the full magnitude of heterogeneity.
+We also calculated 95% Prediction intervals (PIs) around the pooled effect sizes, showing the range within which the effect of a future study would fall37.
+We examined possible publication bias by inspecting the funnel plot on primary outcome measures (also known as a test for small study effects38).
+If asymmetry due to publication bias was suspected, we tested whether the observed asymmetry was significant by performing Egger’s test39 and adjusted the effect for possible publication bias using the Duval and Tweedie’s trim and fill procedure40.

 To evaluate the certainty of our main results, we performed the GRADE methodology (eTable 6 in the Supplement).